-Lake Mitchell Sewer Authority's responses to the findings identified in our audit are described above.
-Lake Mitchell Sewer Authority's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.
+Lake Mitchell Sewer Authority's written response to the material weaknesses identified in our audit has not been subjected to the audit procedures applied in the audit of the financial statements and, accordingly we express no opinion on it.

 This communication is intended solely for the information and use of management, the Authority Board, and others within Lake Mitchell Sewer Authority, and is not intended to be, and should not be used by anyone other than these specified parties.